cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 The application's `OnChanUpgradeRestore` callback method will be invoked.

 It will then be possible to re-initiate an upgrade by sending a `MsgChannelOpenInit` message.

+## IBC App Recommendations

+IBC application callbacks should be primarily used to validate data fields and do compatibility checks.

+`OnChanUpgradeInit` should validate the proposed version, order, and connection hops.

+`OnChanUpgradeTry` should validate the proposed version (provided by the counterparty), order, and connection hops.

+`OnChanUpgradeAck` should validate the version proposed by the counterparty.

+`OnChanUpgradeOpen` should perform any logic associated with changing of the channel fields.

+`OnChanUpgradeRestore`  should perform any logic that needs to be executed when an upgrade attempt fails as is reverted.

+> IBC applications should not attempt to process any packet data under the new conditions until after `OnChanUpgradeOpen`
+> has been executed, as up until this point it is still possible for the upgrade handshake to fail and for the channel
+> to remain in the pre-upgraded state.